sorenfriisalexandersen/dynamics365smb-docs/README.md

 **NOTE**: Microsoft accepts pull requests to the dynamics365smb-docs repo only, not the language-specific repos.
 If you have feedback about translations, you can report a GitHub issue in the relevant repo.

-You can also find tips an tricks in the general contribution guide for the Docs site at [https://docs.microsoft.com/en-us/contribute/](https://docs.microsoft.com/en-us/contribute/).
+You can also find tips and tricks in the general contribution guide for the Docs site at [https://docs.microsoft.com/en-us/contribute/](https://docs.microsoft.com/en-us/contribute/).

 ## Authoring in Markdown